-So, your first child is on the way or has already arrived, and you’re all set with a copious amount of baby socks, baby clothes, baby toys and safe baby bottles.
-It may seem like you’ve got things figured out pretty well – but the one big cost that puzzles most parents when their first baby comes along, is how to choose the best diapers.
+So, your first child is on the way or has already arrived– congratulations!
+You are probably stockpiling copious amounts of baby socks, baby clothes, baby toys and safe baby bottles.
+It may seem like you’ve got things figured out pretty well.
+However, the one big thing that puzzles most parents when their first baby comes along, is how to choose the best diapers.

 Diapers are an important and daily deal.
-Babies, like all of us, have to do their business from time to time – but long before they figure out how to work with the potty, babies have to rely on diapers to do take care of their tushie for them.
+Babies, like all of us, have to do their business from time to time.
+Long before they figure out how to work with the potty, babies have to rely on diapers to take care of their tushie for them.
 And you, as parents, have to deal with the question of which diapers to choose for that tushie.

 Price of Best Diaper Options